-The City Plan Commission reviews a Major Land Development Project on Prairie Avenue and more at their November 19th meeting.
+The City Plan Commission reviews proposed subdivisions, an extension on development approval for a lot on Atwells, Brown’s Institutional Master Plan, and more at their March 19th meeting.

 The City Council is proposing to codify the duration of snow parking bans.
 Why?

 It’s that time of year, where you see people walking in the street because the sidewalks are full of snow, or you have to brave death and do it yourself.

 Preservation, Recreation, and Sport; the 34th Annual Rhode Island Statewide Preservation Conference takes place Saturday, April 6th in East Providence.

 The DRC reviews plans for a free-standing sign on Dyer Street, changes to the building at the Skating Center in Kennedy Plaza, and the Fane Tower at their March 11th meeting.

 The City of Providence in launching a complete streets initiative called, “Great Streets.”
 The Great Streets initiative is kicking off with a series of events throughout the city gather input from residents.